 INDYCOG began as a blog in February 2009 with the goal of celebrating and promoting cycling in Indianapolis and providing a common ground for all types of cyclists to gather.
 In February of 2010, we began to position ourselves as Indy’s only bicycle education and advocacy group.
 In November of that year, we acquired our 501c3 nonprofit status.
 In May of 2018, we changed our name to Bike Indianapolis in order to better describe our purpose and to align with the bicycle advocacy groups in other cities.

-In the years since we started, we have worked with government, business, and other community organizations to make bike riding safe and fun for everyone.
-We have disseminated information thru our website, blog, newsletters, and social media channels to keep the community informed about issues that impact biking.
-We have planned and organized the annual Bike to Work Day event in May.
-We have helped to launch many bike rides and promoted many more.
-We have provided bike parking at more than 100 events.
+In the years since we started, we have worked with government, business and other community organizations to make bike riding safe and fun for everyone.
+We have disseminated information through our website, blog, newsletters and social media channels to keep the community informed about issues that impact biking.
+We have planned and organized the annual Bike to Work Day event in May, along with helping launch and promote bike rides.
+Bike Indianapolis also provided bike parking to numerous events.

-We have participated in updates to the Indianapolis Bicycle Master Plan and other transportation planning documents.
-We have worked with Indy Parks on developing guidelines for our trails and greenways, including 24 hour access.
-We organized the annual Bike to the 500 which draws about 1,000 riders each year.
+We have participated in many other activities that benefit the cyclist in the city.
+These activities include updates to the Indianapolis Bicycle Master Plan, working with Indy Parks to keep the greenways open 24 hours a day and developing guidelines for the trails and we’ve organized the annual Bike to the 500, which draws nearly a thousand riders each year.